te-online/wordpress-plugin--themeable-calendar/README.md

 	- Description
 - Use a default calendar or create as many calendars as you want (distinguished by color)
 - Translations: English, German, Dutch (not checked by native-speaker)
+- Use external calendars as read-only for displaying (ical)

 ### 💭 Currently Planned Features

 - Have a UI for specifying which template to use (dropdowns and display names for templates)
-- Use external calendars for displaying (ical/caldav)
 - Event features
 	- Custom fields
 	- Repeatable events (just like in every normal calendar)